kgd-al/amaze/docs/src/usage/training.rst

 .. kgd-literal-include::
     :pyobject: evaluate_generalization
+    :emphasize-lines: 20

-Finally, in the context of training generalized agents, we illustrate how to easily evaluate on a large range of mazes.
+Finally, we illustrate two methods to evaluate the generalization performance of an AMaze agent.
 As we no longer need to explore with this policy, we start by setting epsilon to 0, ensuring the agent will always take the greedy action.

-Then, as previously, we generate a maze (here randomly), create a simulation and let it run until completion.
+The first method then consists in generating a large number of random mazes and, for each, creating a simulation and letting it run until completion.
 Thanks to the
 :meth:`~amaze.simu.simulation.Simulation.normalized_reward`, we can know if the agent has followed the optimal trajectory by verifying that it is equal to 1.
-This makes it easy to ascertain if the agent is indeed performing adequately, even on unseen mazes.
+By performing this on a large enough sample, we can get a measure of how well the agent adapts to unseen mazes.

+The second method is more straightforward (and computationally cheaper): when inputs are discrete (either pre-processed with :attr:`~amaze.simu.types.InputType.DISCRETE`/ :attr:`~amaze.simu.types.OutputType.DISCRETE` or aligned images with :attr:`~amaze.simu.types.InputType.CONTINUOUS`/:attr:`~amaze.simu.types.OutputType.DISCRETE`) it is possible to actually enumerate all possible combinations.
+Such an approach has advantages compared to the more straightforward maze-navigation as a single error has no potential for catastrophic failure.
+At the same time, by being more abstract, it only evaluates the subset of the agents capabilities responsible for immediate action.
+The returned values describe, with various levels of detail, the agents performance.

 The main
 ----------